ocrmypdf/OCRmyPDF/README.rst

 -  Or they did not handle accents and multilingual characters
 -  Or they changed the resolution of the embedded images
 -  Or they generated ridiculously large PDF files
--  Or they crashed when trying to OCR some of my PDF files
+-  Or they crashed when trying to OCR
--  Or they did not produce valid PDF files (even though they were readable with my current PDF reader)
+-  Or they did not produce valid PDF files
 -  On top of that none of them produced PDF/A files (format dedicated for long time storage)

-...so I decided to develop my own tool (using various existing scripts as an inspiration).
+...so I decided to develop my own tool.

 Installation
 ------------